fatcatdog/website_guts/src/pages/articles/2017-11-22-cable-companies/index.md

 At first, the internet connection was fine.
 It would go out for a few seconds every hour but nothing more than that.
 After a few weeks, the internet started going out for hours at a time.
 During those hours, I would pack up and head to a cafe to work.

 Our cable provider was a company called [Spectrum](www.spectrum.com).
-The owner of the apartment had initially had a different internet provider, but Spectrum had bought that company and was now the company who bills them every month.
+The owner of the apartment had initially had a different internet provider, but Spectrum had bought that company.

 We were paying about $100 dollars a month for TV and Cable from Spectrum.
 What was perplexing was that the TV never seemed to lose cable connectivity.
 The internet on the other hand, was getting progressively worse.